stopthem/MetalInMotion/README.md

 # MetalInMotion

-Developed with Unreal Engine 5.1.
+Developed with Unreal Engine 5.1, but currently 5.2 .

 A rolling ball demo from https://www.udemy.com/course/pro-unreal-engine-game-coding/. \
 I was unsatisfied with the development and decided to refactor the project.